danielBingham/peerreview/documentation/planning/road-to-mvp.md

 **Support for Uploading Papers as Docx** We want to support uploading papers as docx, because that's another common format people use.
 We should be able to use pandoc to convert them to HTML clientside for a better review experience.

+**DOIs for all Uploaded Papers** We should attach DOIs to all papers uploaded to Peer Review.
+It's the system currently in wide adoption in academia (though we could easily replace it with something better, in this case it's probably better to just go with it.)